 You would be surprised to know that having poor eyesight can actually seriously affect your quality as a golfer.
 You should see your optician and check your eyes out; the quality of a golfer is in his hand-eye coordination, and if your eyes are poor it can be difficult for you to be able to see where you are hitting the balls and see how many yards away your targets are.
 Whether you wear glasses or if you generally believe your eyesight is in good condition, it can still be worth getting checked out if you start finding it difficult to line up your shots and don’t seem to be getting any holes in ones!

 3. Practice with the Worst Equipment

 Many professional golfers and leading golf icons have suggested that the best way to improve your golfing technique is to practice with the worst equipment possible.
 By practicing with the worst equipment, you own, then when it comes to a professional tournament you will be better at handling the best quality equipment and will be overall a better player.
-The theory works that if you can master poor quality equipment, you will certainly be more than a master in the use of high-quality golfing equipment.
+The theory works that if you can master poor quality equipment, you will certainly be more than a master in the use of high-quality golfing equipment which you can always get from Golfing Exchange.
 Whether you practice with low-quality balls or clubs, it can really help.

 4. Get Yourself in Shape and Be A Better Sportsman

 Swing after swinging your iron can definitely take its toll on your muscles.
 By keeping in good shape, both physically and mentally, you will find you become a more competent and better golfer.
 Try to do mild exercise every day, even if you dislike it, just to keep yourself fit and in shape, all in the name of your favorite sport: golfing!